discoverygarden/dgi_migrate/README.md

 It illustrates the usage of migrate plugins that have been created to facilitate FOXML and large data processing.
 * `dgi_migrate.process.xml.xpath` is limited to xpath 1.0.

+Some migration helper scripts are also included.
+Refer to the [readme]() for more details.

 ## Included modules